JfcAtCyberArk/conjur-terraform-demo/README.md

 wget should be installed

 ## Variables to set
-Variables section of script 1 should be set.
+Variables should be set in the file vars.sh

 ## Versions
 terraform-provider-conjur : v0.2.0

-terraform : 0.11.7
+terraform : 0.11.11 (latest version as for 01/29/2019)